 Today’s employers are looking for more than just a college degree and an impressive GPA.
 Having experience in your field will give you an edge over other college students when applying for a job.
 Rochester encourages students to participate in an internship for valuable work experience and the possibility of college credit.
-The Gwen M. Greene Career and Internship Center can assist you in finding and applying for an internship.
+The Gwen M. Greene Center for Career Education and Connections can assist you in finding and applying for an internship.
 Certain academic criteria must be met, and internships for class credit may require additional work.

 The Senior Scholar Program gives seniors the opportunity to fully devote their time and effort to a single project to culminate their college experience.
 If you qualify, you could spend your entire senior year working on a project that will draw on your college experience, University research, and your own interests.
 This project could be a scientific investigation, a research endeavor, or a work of art.

 Lessons at Eastman School of Music

 University of Rochester’s famous Eastman School of Music is not just for music majors.
 Any Rochester student may take private instrumental or vocal lessons at Eastman for academic credit (a basic audition to determine placement is required after you enroll).

 There may be no better way to get a valuable, global learning experience while having fun than to study abroad.
 Rochester has many sister cities located around the world, and each year hundreds of students travel overseas to live and study in a new culture.
 Earn credits toward your degree, participate in an internship, and maybe even learn a foreign language in your choice of more than 70 countries.
 The University also offers programs in 18 different languages from around the world.
 Juniors and seniors are eligible to study abroad at universities around the world.
 Choose the program that best suits your interests and course of study.